Module: RubyTerraform

 from ClassMethods

-Invokes the terraform state list command which lists resources in the Terraform state.
+terraform state listcommand which lists resources in the Terraform state. -

 .state_move(parameters = {}, invocation_options = {}) ⇒ Object